webpack-contrib/copy-webpack-plugin/README.md

 nested-file.txt
 ```

-Technically, this is a filename with a predefined context equal to `path.dirname(pathToFile)`.
+Technically, this is a filename with a predefined context equal to the file's directory `path.dirname(pathToFile)`.

 **webpack.config.js**